erinkelsey/erin-kelsey/content/skills/MaterialUI/index.md

 name: 'Material UI'
 usage: 'LOW'
 used:
-  - Styling React and GatsbyJS applications
+  - Styling and components for React and GatsbyJS applications
 related:
   - CSS
   - SASS